-The novel coronavirus Severe Acute Respiratory Syndrome coronavirus 2 (SARS-CoV-2) is drawing comparisons to influenza, the seasonal flu.
+The novel coronavirus — severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) —draws comparisons to influenza, the seasonal flu.

-Reports of SARS-CoV-2 and COVID-19, the disease it causes, began in China in late December 2019, in the middle of flu season.
+Reports of SARS-CoV-2 and COVID-19, the disease it causes, began in China in late December 2019 — the middle of flu season.